apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 Validity   Values
 ```

-In Parquet the validity information is also stored separately from the values, however, instead of being encoded as a validity bitmask it is encoded as a list of 16-bit integers called definition levels.
-These will be expanded upon in the next post, but for now a definition level of 1 indicates a valid value, and 0 a null value.
-Unlike arrow, nulls are not encoded in the list of values
+In Parquet the validity information is also stored separately from the values, however, instead of being encoded as a validity bitmask it is encoded as a list of 16-bit integers called *definition levels*.
+Like other data in parquet, these integer definition levels are stored using high efficiency encoding, and will be expanded upon in the next post, but for now a definition level of `1` indicates a valid value, and `0` a null value.
+Unlike Arrow, nulls are not encoded in the list of values

 ```text
 ┌─────┐    ┌─────┐